AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 On the other hand, they can also exhibit deterministic behavior when given the same input and random seed.
 The strange mixture of behaviors hold people from studying it purely as a probabilistic system like random number generator or a deterministic system like database.
 But once the concept of IDR is formalized, you would find GPT is actually a commitment semantic system disguised as a probabilistic sampling system.
-It perfectly mirror the collapse of wave function in quantum mechanics although there is no proof to support GPT is quantum.
+It perfectly mirror the collapse of wave function in quantum mechanics although there is no proof to support AI is quantum.

 ## Object-transfer duality of latent message passing